The Star Carrier

 - The fourth novel takes place 20 years later, when the Starhawks are considered to be outdated, with two new models (SG-101 Velociraptors and SG-112 Stardragons) now considered to be the workhorses of the fleet.
 However, the Confederate Navy has been hesitant to retire the Starhawks, as they still don't have enough of the new fighters to completely replace them.

 - Space Is an Ocean: But one that relies on 20th- and 21st-century nautical metaphors rather than ones from the Age of Sail, somewhat like Battlestar Galactica (Reimagined).
-For example, it's not a bridge or quarterdeck, it's a CIC, and the commander of the fighter wing has the title "Commander, Air Group" (which gets lampshaded, and explained as the old name sticking despite efforts to update it), CAG for short.
+For example, the America has a CIC rather than a flag bridge (the latter term is used in Honor Harrington), and the commander of the fighter wing has the title "Commander, Air Group" (which gets lampshaded, and explained as the old name sticking despite efforts to update it), CAG for short.
 Even the SEALs are still around, except the acronym got updated to SEALS ("Space" added to the end), although an individual member is still called a "SEAL".
 And space itself is not an ocean.
+Also, the Marines still use Navy corpsmen rather than medics.
 (Worth noting, the author is a former Navy corpsman.)

 - Space Is Cold: